haydenstark/Python_LP/README.md

        </div>
        {% endif %}

-## Front End / UI
+## Front End
-For this project, I utilized bootstrap for my front-end.
-I had used bootstrap before, but this project gave me a lot more insight and a better understanding of how their layout system works and how to better customize their classes to fit my ideas for the presentation of the site.
+For this project, I utilized Bootstrap for my front-end.
+I've used bootstrap before, but this project gave me a lot more insight and a better understanding of how their layout system works and how to better customize their classes to fit my ideas for the presentation of the site.
 I strongly encourage to check out the demo video - seeing presentation is better than trying to read presentation!

 ## Skills Learned
 * Better understanding of Django